 All pupils with SEND should feel able to talk about any concerns they may have and there are many adults in school if you need to talk.
-Never forget your teachers, helpers as well as Mr Dillon and Mrs Cottiss are always there to listen to you.
+Never forget your teachers, helpers as well as Mr Dillon, Mrs Cottiss and Ms Shepherd are always there to listen to you.
 You can talk about any problems you have either with your school work or how you feel.

-If you are struggling with your lessons, you will get time outside the classroom with a helper - you may also get one-to-one support with a grown-up to help you understand your emotions and feelings.
+If you are struggling with your lessons, you may get time either in the classroom or outside of the classroom with a helper - you may also get some one-to-one or group support with a grown-up to help you understand your emotions and feelings.

-You will also get the chance for your parents to join you in some of the help you get.
-This will be your choice unless a doctor or other professional thinks it would be best for you to have them there.
+You will also get the chance for your families/carers to join you in some of the help you get.